Singletrack Sidewalks (STS)

 maintenance burden, cause erosion which dumps dirt onto the paved trail, have bikers get air onto the paved trail scaring walkers with baby carriages, etc. I hope you will use what we already have.
 Best on dirt, Bikerpop

-bikerpop over 5 years ago
+bikerpop about 6 years ago

 I think that the STS proposal is a great idea and helps to strengthen the community.
 The options for beginner mountain bikers are very limited and the trails would be great for family rides.
 The NIMBYs need to be more flexible and share their natural areas with other Golden residents!

-soccerj over 5 years ago
+soccerj about 6 years ago

 My kids (ages 6 and 11) love to ride bikes, and we've ridden with them all over - Moab, Fruita, Eagle, Snowmass, Cortez, Durango, Crested Butte, Breckenridge and Curt Gowdy, just to name a few.
 What all of those places have in common is that they all have more trails suitable to kids and beginners than we do here in Golden.
 We don't tend to ride near our house because the trails are overall too steep and rocky, and require too much vertical climb to complete a loop.